C3n7ral051nt4g3ncy/Masto/README.md

 - Get admin url
 - Get admin avatar
 - Check if instance admin account is locked
-- Check if invites on the instance are enabled
 - Check if registration is required and if the admin needs to approve the request
 - Check if the admin is a bot